jinghuazhao/TWAS-pipeline/README.md

 twas2-collect.sh EUR
 twas2-collect.sh ALL
 ```
-All these have been provided in the repository with prefix `twas2`-.
 In particular, imputation can also be done for a specific gene, e.g., BRCA1 and YFS:
 ```
 twas2-1.sh menopause.txt BRCA1 YFS BRCA1
 ```